 Rinne is a Young Global Leader at the World Economic Forum, where she heads the Sharing Economy Working Group.
 She is a board member of both the Sharing Economy Advisory Board for Seoul, South Korea and the World Wide Web Foundation, and she is a member of REX (the Relationship Economy eXpedition).
 Rinne holds a J.D. from Harvard Law School, an M.A. in International Finance and Business Relations from the Fletcher School, and a B.A. in International Studies and Italian from Emory University.
 She was also a Fulbright Scholar at the European University Institute and a visiting student of politics and economics at Oxford University.

-William Alford: Henry L. Stimson Professor of Law, Harvard Law School (Cambridge, MA)
+William Alford: Jerome A. and Joan L. Cohen Professor of Law

 Professor Alford has been a LIDS Advisory Board member since 2009.
 He has provided significant guidance and support to LIDS since its founding and has been particularly instrumental in working with the HLS administration to support this year’s LIDS-MCC independent clinical project.

 Kala Mulqueeny: Senior Counsel, Office of General Counsel, Asian Development Bank (Manila, Philippines)